amuradyan/SLe/shvi/Readme.md

 ## Using Shvi

-To use it, you can pass it a `*.shvi` file and it will generate a `.wav` file with the sound and play it
+To use it, you can pass it a `*.shvi` file and it will generate an `output.wav` file with the sound and play it.

 ```bash
 ./shvi.sh fixtures/still-dre.shvi
 ```

- or pass it an output file and it will generate a the wave file.
+You can also pass it the output file like this:

 ```bash
 ./shvi.sh fixtures/still-dre.shvi still-dre.wav